 The Ivy Mind guides your children to get into the colleges they deserve and makes the whole college application process straightforward and attainable.
-With one-on-one guidance from a certified college admissions advisor, your child can learn how to be in top 20 percent, as prestigious universities reject eighty percent of applicants.
+With one-on-one guidance from a certified college admissions advisor, your child can learn how to place in the top 20 percent, as prestigious universities reject eighty percent of applicants.
 Your child’s consulting plan will include guidance to choose appropriate Honors/AP courses, summer program planning, internships planning, resume planning, appropriate social media presence, admission essay guidance and guidance to join appropriate SAT/ACT preparatory courses so that your child be in the best position to tell her/his story in her/his college application through essays, extracurricular activities, letter of recommendation etc. One to one meetings will be conducted with our founder (a graduate of The College Advising Program at Columbia University) with the use of high quality video conferencing.
 Your child’s college admission plan will help her/him reach full potential which can give your child an edge over others.